ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Define the list of log fields to be included in log files.
 Multiple fields can be separated by commas and use command [`ibmcloud cis logpush-available-fields DNS_DOMAIN_ID`] to get the comprehensive list of available log fields, or use `all` to include all available fields in log files.
 Note that fields are expected to be case sensitive.

 `--timestamps`
 :   Set the format in which response timestamps are returned.
-Valid values: `unix`, `unixnano`, `rfc3339`.
+Valid values are `unix`, `unixnano` and `rfc3339`.

 `--dataset`
 :   The category of logs you want to receive.
 This value cannot be changed after the job is created.
-Valid values: `http_requests`, `range_events`, `firewall_events`, `dns_logs`.
+Valid values are `http_requests`, `range_events`, `firewall_events`, `dns_logs`.
 The default value is `http_requests`.

 `--frequency`
 :   The frequency at which CIS sends batches of logs to your destination.
 Setting frequency to high sends your logs in larger quantities of smaller files.
 Setting frequency to low sends logs in smaller quantities of larger files.
-Valid values: `high`, `low`.
+Valid values are `high`, `low`.

 `-i , --instance`
 :   Instance name or ID.
 If not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.